carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 >   array element at each index assigned the value provided by the
 >   corresponding partner rank &mdash; including the host's own value.
 > * Conditional Output: since every rank is running the *same code*, the
->   general `print` statements are wrapped in a conditional so that only one
+>   partitioning, the final calculations, and the `print` statement are
->   rank does it.
+>   wrapped in a conditional so that only one rank performs these operations.
 >
 {: .discussion}